aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      generate  Generate a graph for a given ROOT_NODE.
+      generate  Generate a graph from a given ROOT_NODE user-specified by its...

 .. _verdi_group: